mpalop/poc_apigateway/README.md

 # POC Api gateway

-WIP
+**NOTE**: This is an WIP README
+This is the code I made for testing a api-gateway -> lambda (python) stack.
+The README now is just a mess.
+I will tidy it out.

-NOTE: remember to tell how to install redis package into lambdas
+NOTE: remember to document how to install redis package into lambdas folders
 pip3 install redis --prefix ./lambda-sort pip3 install redis --prefix ./lambda-statistics